theopensource-company/kards-social/README.md

 ## Requirements

 - The surreal CLI tool.
 Follow instructions via: https://surrealdb.com/install
+  - Make sure the it's installed globally in your PATH.
 - A sendgrid api key if you want to be able to send emails

 ## Getting started

 **Warning:** Don't run the CLI tools directly.
 Use the pnpm scripts to run them to ensure that they will be properly executed.

+- Install all the packages with `pnpm i`.
 - Run `pnpm dev` in the root of the repo to spin up the full development stack. <br>
   This will launch the nextjs development server and a local surrealdb instance.
 - Open the devtools (http://localhost:12000/dev) and run the database migration for the first run, or when you make changes to the schema.